 Psychologist vs. Psychiatrist: What’s the Difference?

-Psychology and psychiatry differ in a variety of ways.
-While one of the biggest differences is the fact that psychiatrists prescribe medicine and psychologists typically do not, there are also distinctions between the education and training required, the salaries paid, and how the two professions interact with clients.
+Psychology and psychiatry differ in many ways.
+While one of the biggest differences is that psychiatrists prescribe medication and psychologists typically do not, there are also distinctions in the education and training required, the salaries paid, and how the two professions interact with clients.

 Psychologist